 A Tapestry for Anglesey (Ynys Môn)

-The tapestry sits alongside this work as a human counterpoint to data.
-Hand woven by Dash & Miller using British woolon a Jacquard loom (a tool originally developed for patterned cloth and later an influence on early computing), the piece connects digital mapping with traditional craft, precision with care.
+Handwoven by Dash & Miller using British wool on a Jacquard loom, a tool originally developed for patterned cloth and later an influence on early computing, the tapestry bridges digital mapping and traditional craft, connecting precision with care.

 Woven by Dash & Miller